KazIgu/sublime-zen2han/README.md

-# ZEN2HAN for Sublime Text 3
+# Zen2Han for Sublime Text 3

-全角カタカナ、半角カタカナの変換ツールです。
+For SublimeText3,
+Convert Plugin of "Half-width kana" and "Full-width kana"

 ## Installation